Youth in Development Program Coordinator

 Host Family Situation

-Volunteers are required to live with a host family during the 10-week Pre-Service Training (PST) and during the two years of service to increase integration and for continuous orientation to the local safety and security concerns.
-It is important that applicants be willing and eager to interact and live with a Guatemalan host family.
+Volunteers are required to live with a host family during the 10-week Pre-Service Training and during the two years of service to increase integration and for continuous orientation to the local safety and security concerns.
+Applicants must be willing and eager to interact and live with a Guatemalan host family.
 Many Volunteers cook for themselves during service, but some opt to eat with their host family or in small local restaurants.

 Volunteers are placed in Guatemalan communities which may be quite mountainous and, due to the altitude, can be cool to cold at night.
 Dressing in layers is the best way to deal with the daily temperature variations.
 The sunlight is strong, even during colder temperatures.